-Woods teeters on edge of title in agonizing 2nd place at PGA
+On the brink: Woods electrifies in 2nd-place finish at PGA

 On this day, he was celebrating the grind — and the fact that he simply would not go away.

+“I played hard,” he said after finishing the tournament at 14-under 266.
+“A bit of a struggle with my game today, but I hung in there.”

-And, in many ways, it felt like old times for the 42-year-old — he of the multiple back surgeries who could barely swing a club a few years back, but has now contended on the back nine in consecutive majors, only to come up short, more agonizingly so this time than at Carnoustie three weeks ago.
+In many ways, this felt like old times for the 42-year-old — he of the multiple back surgeries who couldn’t swing a club 11 months ago, but has now contended on the back nine in consecutive majors, only to come up short, more agonizingly so this time than at Carnoustie three weeks ago.

-“I never would’ve foreseen that two years ago,” Woods said.
-“I’m just so thankful to be here.”
+Did he worry that a day like this might not ever come again?

+“Oh, God ,I didn’t even know if I was going to play golf again, so yeah,” he said.